Extreme Nomads’ Guide

 Life in Mui Ne is easy and laidback- as most beachside towns tend to be.
 Early risers taking a stroll through town will often find they’re the only ones around, the rest of the town either still sleeping off last night’s party, recharging with a sunrise yoga session, or stocking up on supplies at the early morning wet market towards the end of the village.

 The entire town runs along the length of a single road, where you’ll either be on “the beach side” or “the not beach side”.
 Because of this, there’s no real ‘center’ to Mui Ne; at the same time this means that nothing is too far away- walking the length of the busiest part of town takes about 40 minutes.

-Mui Ne is a seasonal tourist town, at its peak between November and April and quietest during the rainy summer months.
+As well as being considered one of the best destinations to visit in Vietnam, Mui Ne is a seasonal tourist town, at its busiest between November and April and quietest during the rainy summer months.
 Most nomads head to town during the high season, with a few choosing to stay full-time throughout the year.

 Although it has become quite a hub in recent years, Mui Ne is a good 4-5 hour drive away from Ho Chi Minh City (south), and 3-4 hours from Nha Trang (north).
 However, it’s down to this central location that you can easily reach other fantastic nomad-friendly spots, such as Dalat and Phan Rang.

 Where to stay in Mui Ne

 Digital nomads in Mui Ne have plenty to pick from when it comes to finding a home-away-from-home.
 As you’d expect from a tourist town, there are tons of hotels, hostels, guesthouses, and resorts- of varying standard and price.